The following is a poem by Confederate soldier William Gordon McCabe, sharing his thoughts on Christmas Night, 1862.

 Donate today to preserve Civil War battlefields and the nation’s history for generations to come.

-The Civil War Trust and our members have saved 45,839 acres in 23 states!
+The Civil War Trust and our members have saved more than 47,000 acres in 24 states!

 Give with Confidence!